cnellington/Contextualized/joss/paper.md

 # Summary

-Complex, heterogeneous, and context-dependent systems are a defining characteristic of biology, medicine, finance, and the social sciences, and more generally any field that focuses on understanding real-world systems from observational data.
+Heterogeneous and context-dependent systems are a defining characteristic of observational data arising from real-world processes, such as in biology, medicine, finance, and the social sciences.
-Distilling data into accurate and interpretable models provides fundamental insights about these systems' behavior, allowing us to predict and manipulate them for human benefit.
+However, heterogeneous and context-dependent systems are not well-characterized by homogeneous models; as a result, existing tools have pushed users to adopt an accuracy vs interpretability trade-off.
-Research has traditionally focused on distilling data via statistical tools or deep learning methods, but both are insufficient in this regime.
+Accurate models capable of flexibly adapting to context-dependent effects do not reveal these effects to users, and interpretable models are often too restricted to capture context-dependent effects.

-Statistical tools are inaccurate for heterogeneous data, being too inflexible to capture nuanced and context-dependent effects, while deep learning frameworks are flexible but inherently uninterpretable, precluding actionable model-based insights.
+To overcome this tradeoff, we present [`Contextualized ML`](https://contextualized.ml/), an easy-to-use SKLearn-style toolbox for estimating and analyzing context-dependent models.

-To address this, we present [`Contextualized ML`](https://contextualized.ml/), an easy-to-use SKLearn-style machine learning toolbox for estimating and analyzing context-dependent models at per-sample resolution.
+`Contextualized ML` uses contextual metadata to generate sample-specific models, providing context-specific model-based insights and representing data heterogeneity with context-dependent model parameters.
-`Contextualized ML` uses a synergy of deep learning and statistical modeling to infer sample-specific models using sample contexts and metadata, providing individualized model-based insights for each sample, and representing heterogeneity in data through variation in sample-specific model parameters.
+With the flexibility of context-dependent effects, each context-specific model can be a simple linear model without sacrificing overall model accuracy.

-We do this by introducing two reusable concepts: *a context encoder* which translates sample context or metadata into model parameters, and *sample-specific model* which is defined by the context-specific parameters (\autoref{fig:paradigm}).
+`Contextualized ML` introduces two reusable concepts: *a context encoder* which translates sample context or metadata into model parameters, and *sample-specific model* which is defined by the context-specific parameters (\autoref{fig:paradigm}).
-Our formulation unifies a wide variety of popular modeling approaches, including population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models [@hastie1993varying], and conveniently defaults to the most appropriate type of traditional model when complex heterogeneity is not present.
+Our formulation unifies a wide variety of popular modeling approaches, including population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models [@hastie1993varying], and falls back to these traditional models when complex heterogeneity is not present.
-Notably, `Contextualized ML` also permits context-specific modeling even when the number of contexts vastly exceeds the number of observed samples, superceding previous frameworks by enabling even sample-specific modeling without losing statistical power.
+Finally, by explicitly modeling the metadata--parameter relationships, `Contextualized ML` enables interpolation and extrapolation to unseen values of contextual metadata.

 `Contextualized ML` is a lean, utility-oriented implementation of the broader Contextualized Machine Learning paradigm [@lengerich_contextualized_2023], focusing on novel and popular use cases from recent works developing contextualized models [@ellington_contextualized_2023; @deuschel_contextualized_2023; @lengerich_notmad_2021; @al-shedivat_contextual_2020; @lengerich_automated_2022; @lengerich_discriminative_2020; @al-shedivat_personalized_2018; @stoica_contextual_2020].
 We provide `Contextualized ML` as a Python package written in native PyTorch with a simple SKLearn-style interface.

 **Contextualized ML serves three primary purposes:**

-1. It provides a simple plug-and-play interface to learn contextualized versions of most popular model classes (e.g. linear regression, classifiers, graphical models, Gaussians).
+1. A simple plug-and-play interface to learn contextualized versions of popular model classes (e.g. linear regression, classifiers, graphical models, Gaussians).
-2. It enables immediate results with intuitive analysis tools to understand, quantify, test, and visualize data with heterogeneous and context-dependent behavior.
+2. Intuitive analysis tools to understand, quantify, test, and visualize data with heterogeneous and context-dependent behavior.
-3. It provides a highly extensible and modular framework for researchers to develop new contextualized models.
+3. An extensible and modular framework for researchers to develop new contextualized models.

 Installation instructions, tutorials, API reference, and open-source code are available at [contextualized.ml](https://contextualized.ml).